 \unitlength=1.5mm

 Let us analyze the subalgebras that can occur at the limit point $\nu(0).$

 \begin{itemize} \item[1.]
-If the endpoints of each chord tend to only one point of the support, then the endpoints of one chord tend to one point and these of two other chords tend to the other point.
+If the endpoints of each chord tend to a single point of the support, then the endpoints of one chord tend to one point, while the endpoints of two other chords tend to the other point.
 The first point gives us only one vanishing derivative condition.
-The analysis of the conditions at the second point repeats the consideration of subalgebras of codimension 2 with one-point support.
-Namely, we necessarily have $f'\equiv0$ at this point.
-Our algebra is of type $\Upsilon$ if its last condition at this point is $f''=0$; it is of type $Y$ if this is the condition $f''' = \alpha f''$.
+The analysis of the conditions at the second point repeats the consideration of subalgebras of codimension two with one-point support, see \S~\ref{prompro}.
+Namely, we necessarily have $f' = 0$ at this point.
+Our algebra is of type $\Upsilon$ if its third condition at this point is $f''=0$; it is of type $Y$ if this is the condition $f''' = \alpha f''$.
 Depending on the disposition of the support points in the circle, the algebras of each of these two classes can belong to four different cells whose notations can have lower index 1 or 2 and also to have or not to have the bar above. \item[2.]
-If the limit graph has the vertices $A$ and $B$ of valence 5 and 1, then we immediately get two relations $f(A) = f(B)$ and $f'(A)$, and the third relation should distinguish a 2-subspace in the 3-dimensional space $\M^2_A/\M^5_A$.
-If $f''(A)=0$ for all functions of our algebra, then we have again an algebra of the class $\Upsilon$.
-Otherwise, $\F$ contains a function $f_0 = x^2 + a x^3 + b x^4$ and then our 2-subspace is generated by the classes of functions $f_0$ and $f_0^2$, in particular it is completely characterized by the number $a \equiv \frac{f'''_0(A)}{3 f''_0(A)}$.
-So we have an algebra of the class $T$, see Fig. \ref{TJ}. \item[3.]
-The third graph of Fig.~\ref{grrphs} immediately gives three conditions $f(A)=f(B),$ $f'(A)=0=f'(B)$, and we have an algebra of the class $\Lambda$ depending on only two points $A$ and $B$. \item[4.]
+If the limit graph has the vertices $A$ and $B$ of valences 5 and 1, then we immediately obtain two relations $f(A) = f(B)$ and $f'(A)=0$.
+The third relation should distinguish a two-dimensional subspace in the three-dimensional space $\M^2_A/\M^5_A$.
+If $f''(A)=0$ for all functions in our algebra, then it is again an algebra of the class $\Upsilon$.
+Otherwise, $\F$ contains a function $f_0 = x^2 + a x^3 + b x^4$, and our 2-subspace is generated by the classes of functions $f_0$ and $f_0^2$, in particular it is completely characterized by the number $a \equiv \frac{f'''_0(A)}{3 f''_0(A)}$.
+Thus, we have an algebra of the class $T$, see Fig. \ref{TJ}. \item[3.]
+The third graph in Fig.~\ref{grrphs} yields three conditions $f(A)=f(B),$ $f'(A)=0=f'(B)$, and we have an algebra of class $\Lambda$.
+It depends on only two points $A$ and $B$. \item[4.]
 The fourth graph assumes two conditions $f(A) = f(B) $ and $f'(A) = 0$ for all elements of our algebra.
-The third condition should distinguish a two-subspace in the three-dimensional space $(\M^2_A \cap \M_B)/(\M^4_A \cap \M^2_B)$, so it is given by an equation as in the right side of (\ref{ialg}).
+The third condition should distinguish a two-subspace in the three-dimensional space $(\M^2_A \cap \M_B)/(\M^4_A \cap \M^2_B)$, so it is given by an equation as on the right side of (\ref{ialg}).
 If in this equation $\alpha=\beta=0$, then we have $f'(B)=0$ for all functions $f \in \F$, and $\F$ is of the class $\Lambda$.
 If $\alpha = \gamma =0$, then $f''(A) =0$ for all $f \in \F$, and $\F$ is of the class $\Omega$.
 If $\alpha = 0$ but $\beta \gamma \neq 0$, then the algebra is of class $Z$.
 If $\gamma=0$ but $\alpha \beta \neq 0$ then it is of class $T$.
 In all other cases, the algebra is of class $i$. \item[5.]
-In the case of the fifth graph of Fig.~\ref{grrphs} we have one condition $f(A)=f(B)$, and our algebra defines a two-dimensional subspace in the four-dimensional space $(\M_A \cap \M_B)/(\M^3_A \cap \M^3_B)$.
-If $f'(A) = f'(B) =0$ for all functions of the algebra, then it is of class $\Lambda$.
-If the first and the second derivatives of all $f \in \F$ vanish at one endpoint (say, $A$), then $\F$ is an algebra of type $\Omega$.
-If only the first derivative vanishes identically at $A$, but the first derivative at $B$ and the second derivative at $A$ generally do not, then we again have a subalgebra of type $Z$.
+In the case of the fifth graph in Fig.~\ref{grrphs} we have the condition $f(A)=f(B)$, and our algebra defines a two-dimensional subspace in the four-dimensional space $(\M_A \cap \M_B)/(\M^3_A \cap \M^3_B)$.
+If $f'(A) = f'(B) =0$ for all functions in the algebra, then it is of class $\Lambda$.
+If the first and the second derivatives of all functions in $\F$ vanish at one endpoint (say, $A$), then $\F$ is an algebra of type $\Omega$.
+If only the first derivative at $A$ vanishes identically, but the first derivative at $B$ and the second derivative at $A$ generally do not, then we again have a subalgebra of type $Z$.
 Finally, suppose that there is a function $f_0$ in our algebra with